Ultherapy is available only through licensed physicians.

-Ultherapy is the only non-invasive treatment cleared by the FDA for lifting the skin on the neck, chin, and brow, and improving lines and wrinkles on the décolletage.1 Ultherapy uses microfocused ultrasound to lift and tighten loose skin over time, without any downtime.
+Ultherapy is the only non-invasive treatment cleared by the FDA for lifting the skin on the neck, chin, and brow, and improving lines and wrinkles on the décolletage.
+Ultherapy uses microfocused ultrasound to lift and tighten loose skin over time, without any downtime.1-4

-Ultherapy is a non-invasive cosmetic procedure that uses focused ultrasound to stimulate the formation of new collagen deep below the skin’s surface.2-4 The production of new collagen takes time, so results can become more apparent over two to three months, even up to six months.3 The procedure takes about 30 to 90 minutes, depending on the area treated, and there is no downtime afterward.
-It also is the only procedure to use ultrasound imaging, which allows practitioners to actually see the layers of tissue targeted during the treatment and ensure the energy is deposited precisely to where it will be most beneficial.1
+Ultherapy is a non-invasive cosmetic procedure that uses time-tested ultrasound technology to stimulate the formation of new collagen deep below the skin’s surface.
+The production of new collagen takes time, so results can become more apparent over two to three months, even up to six months.
+The procedure takes about 30 to 90 minutes, depending on the area treated, and there is no downtime afterward.
+It is also the only non-invasive procedure to use ultrasound imaging, which allows practitioners to actually see the layers of tissue targeted during the treatment and ensure the energy is deposited precisely to where it will be most beneficial.2,4,6,7

-Ultherapy treats the deep foundational layer addressed in cosmetic surgery, but won’t duplicate the results of a surgical facelift.4 Ultherapy is a great alternative, however, especially for those not ready for surgery or for patients looking to extend the effects of cosmetic surgery.
+Ultherapy treats the deep foundational layer addressed in cosmetic surgery, but won’t duplicate the results of a surgical facelift.
+Ultherapy is a great alternative, however, especially for those not ready for surgery.2-4,8

 Ultherapy uses sound energy—tried-and-true ultrasound—which has unique properties that allow it to bypass the surface of the skin to treat depths not matched by any other non-invasive cosmetic device.
-Ultherapy ultrasound stimulates collagen production in the skin’s foundation, resulting in a clinically significant lift of tissue over two to three months.5 Some lasers rely on light energy, which cannot reach deeper skin layers.6 Typically, laser treatments also only treat superficial skin and are not FDA-cleared to lift skin.6
+Ultherapy ultrasound stimulates collagen production in the skin’s foundation, resulting in a clinically significant lift of tissue over two to three months.
+Some lasers rely on light energy, which cannot reach deeper skin layers.
+Typically, laser treatments also only treat superficial skin and are not FDA-cleared to lift skin.2,6,7

 Since the procedure stimulates a person’s own collagen production, how long the results last depends on the individual.
+While results appear over two to three months, they can last up to a year or more.
 The treatment produces new collagen on the inside, but the individual’s natural aging process will dictate how long that translates into visible results on the outside.
-Future touch-up treatments can help provide more control over the aging process, which varies by individual.
+Future touch-up treatments can help provide more control over the aging process, which varies by individual.2,3,9

 There may be slight redness that typically resolves within a few hours following the treatment.
-Some patients may have slight swelling, tingling or tenderness to the touch, but these are mild and temporary in nature.
+Some patients may have slight swelling, tingling, or tenderness to the touch, but these are mild and temporary in nature.3

 With Ultherapy, there is no downtime.
-After your procedure, you can resume your normal activities immediately, without having to follow any post-treatment measures.
+After your procedure, you can resume your normal activities immediately, without having to follow any post-treatment measures.3,4